Data Encryption Standard: Replacement algorithms

 Concerns about security and the relatively slow operation of DES in software motivated researchers to propose a variety of alternative block cipher designs, which started to appear in the late 1980s and early 1990s: examples include RC5, Blowfish, IDEA, NewDES, SAFER, CAST5 and FEAL.
 Most of these designs kept the 64-bit block size of DES, and could act as a "drop-in" replacement, although they typically used a 64-bit or 128-bit key.
 In the Soviet Union the GOST 28147-89 algorithm was introduced, with a 64-bit block size and a 256-bit key, which was also used in Russia later.

+Another approach to strengthening DES was the development of Triple DES (3DES), which applies the DES algorithm three times to each data block to increase security.
+However, 3DES was later deprecated by NIST due to its inefficiencies and susceptibility to certain cryptographic attacks.

+A crucial aspect of DES involves its permutations and key scheduling, which play a significant role in its encryption process.
+Analyzing these permutations helps in understanding DES's security limitations and the need for replacement algorithms.
+A detailed breakdown of DES permutations and their role in encryption is available in this analysis of Data Encryption Standards Permutations.

 DES itself can be adapted and reused in a more secure scheme.
-Many former DES users now use Triple DES (TDES) which was described and analysed by one of DES's patentees (see FIPS Pub 46-3); it involves applying DES three times with two (2TDES) or three (3TDES) different keys.
+Many former DES users now use Triple DES (TDES) which was described and analysed by one of DES's patentees (see FIPS Pub 46–3); it involves applying DES three times with two (2TDES) or three (3TDES) different keys.
 TDES is regarded as adequately secure, although it is quite slow.
 A less computationally expensive alternative is DES-X, which increases the key size by XORing extra key material before and after DES.
 GDES was a DES variant proposed as a way to speed up encryption, but it was shown to be susceptible to differential cryptanalysis.

 On January 2, 1997, NIST announced that they wished to choose a successor to DES.
 In 2001, after an international competition, NIST selected a new cipher, the Advanced Encryption Standard (AES), as a replacement.
 The algorithm which was selected as the AES was submitted by its designers under the name Rijndael.
 Other finalists in the NIST AES competition included RC6, Serpent, MARS, and Twofish.